samcorcos/next-firebase-boilerplate/README.md

 # Next Firebase Boilerplate

-This app is connected to Firebase and uses the Context API for managing global state.
+This app is connected to Firebase and uses the Context API for managing store state.

 https://blog.bitsrc.io/react-context-api-a-replacement-for-redux-6e20790492b3